-Even though both Duck down and goose down feathers are found on birds, there is a lot of difference when it comes to choosing which is the best in terms of filling for your comforter/duvet or pillow.
+Even though both Duck down and goose down are found on birds, there is a lot of difference when it comes to choosing which is the best in terms of filling for your comforter, duvet, or pillow.
 The type of filling inside your product is one of the most important factors that determine the quality and price of what you are paying for!!

-The type of filling directly affects the warmth, weight, price, and feel of your duvet/ quilt, as well as choosing the right insulation material could help you get a comfortable sleep.
+The type of filling directly affects the warmth, weight, price, and feel of your duvet or quilt, as well as deciding the right insulation material could help you get a comfortable sleep.
 We understand the confusion when it comes to deciding the best and warmest material to get you through the snappy cold.
 What’s all the hype with goose down?
-Does the lighter cheaper duck down feather compare to the tried and true goose down?
+Does the lighter, cheaper duck down compare to the tried and true goose down?

-Duck down and Goose down are the most common type of natural filled products used for duvets, pillows, and jackets, as help provide the perfect warmth to get you through the chilly winters!
+Duck down and goose down are the most common type of naturally filled products used for duvets, pillows, and jackets, to help provide the perfect warmth to get you through the chilly winters!
 Even though both come from waterfowl species of birds, which gives them a similar structure, they do have some differences between them.

-Although goose down and duck down are structurally similar, you may notice that goose down feather is often more expensive and more desired than duck down feather.
+Although goose down and duck down are structurally similar, you may notice that goose down is often more expensive and more desired than duck down.
 This is because Goose down does not have any odor.
 Whereas Duck down might have a slight odor.
-This highly depends on the quality of the loft and cleanliness of the product.
+This highly depends on the quality of the loft and the cleanliness of the product.

-Down is the light, airy and fluffy coating found under the visible feathers seen in birds; geese or ducks.
-Down can be understood as three-dimensional clusters that are made up of fluffy filaments and have a quill that is undetectable.
-The type of down used to fill your duvet, comforter, or pillow helps determine the insulation and warmth generating ability of your product.
+Down is the light, airy and fluffy coating found under the visible feathers seen in birds; geese, or ducks.
+Down can be understood as three-dimensional clusters that are made up of fluffy filaments and have an undetectable quill.
+The type of down used to fill your duvet, comforter, or pillow helps determine the insulation and warmth-generating ability of your product.

-Down also has the ability to absorb moisture and sweat released by our bodies, which helps ensure a cozy and calm sleep during the night.
-It also has the amazing ability to breathe which ensures proper regulation of temperature which gives it one of the best insulation properties when it comes to heating and cooling features.
-You might notice Goose down to be a more expensive option as compared to duck down or feathers because it is difficult to obtain, unlike feathers that are abundantly available on birds.
+Down also can absorb moisture and sweat released by our bodies, which helps ensure a cozy and calm sleep during the night.
+It also has the wonderful ability to breathe which ensures proper regulation of temperature and gives it one of the best insulation properties when it comes to heating and cooling features.
+You might notice Goose down to be a more expensive option as compared to duck down because it is difficult to obtain.

-Goose down has always been considered to be like caviar!!
-Goose down clusters is generally larger than duck down because they come from larger birds bought up in colder climatic conditions.
+Goosedown has always been considered to be like caviar!!
+Goosedown clusters are generally larger than duck down because they come from larger birds bought up in colder climatic conditions.
 As a result of their natural environments, goose tends to have naturally larger feathers than duck down.
 Consequently, their down tends to produce higher and better fill power.
-Their larger filaments help trap more heat which helps result in better insulation for your warm winter products.
+Their larger filaments help trap more heat, which helps results in better insulation for your warm winter products.

-Goose down also tens to have less to no odor as compared to duck down, because of their dietary factors.
+Goosedown also tend to have less to no odor as compared to duck down, because of their dietary factors.
 Geese mostly eat grass!!

-Goose down tends to be less is also less greasy in appearance as compared to duck down, which has a naturally oily texture- which makes their feathers appear slightly grey.
+Goose down tends to be less is also less greasy in appearance as compared to duck down, which has a naturally oily texture.
 The natural oil in duck down could add some amount of weight to the overall down-filled product, which might affect the fill power and loft quality.
 Since goose down is much stronger than duck down, a product with 100% goose down filling also has better fill power.